Ballscrew Bearing Guide

 What is a Ballscrew Bearing?

 A ballscrew bearing, which is a type of bearing, is specifically used in complement with ball screws, and will be mainly addressed in this article.
 Just like any other bearing, ballscrew bearings are essential parts that assist object’s rotary motion.
 Simply put, they offer support to the shaft that rotates in a mechanism.

 Bearing is a mechanical element that is widely used across the machine industry.
 Its usage is so fundamental that people call it the “bread and butter”.
 Bearings are utilized in all aspects of machines, and because they are such a subtle part of the machine, people who are not familiar with industrial work probably have never heard the term.

 In this section, we will take a closer look into the features and characteristics of ball screw bearings.
 Ball screw bearings, also commonly known as the ball screw support bearings, are often used in airplane parts.
 They are specially designed and configured to provide additional axial strength, precision and elevated thrust loading for the applications.
 Some of the core features that you should look for in a high quality ball screw bearing are shown as below:

 Other important factors that you should consider when buying ball screw bearings are the load ratings, size, and operation speed.
 The relevant specification such as the detailed load and life ratings should be provided by manufacturers.

-Friction is bound to be created with the rotation shaft and the part that supports the rotation are put together.
-Bearings are used between these components to reduce friction and make rotation smoother.
-This allows the amount of energy consumption to be lessened, which is the most important purpose of ball screw bearings.
+Friction is bound to be created as putting the rotating shaft and the part that supports the rotation together.
+Ballscrew bearings are used between these components to reduce friction and make rotation smoother.
+The smoother the operation is, the lesser the cycle time it takes.
+Furthermore, the reduced cycle time leads to improved efficiency, which is the most important purpose of using ball screw bearings.

-MTS Exhibition includes manufacturers from around the world.
-Send us a message with your requirements and our MTS Experts will happily help you with your questions.
+IMTS Exhibition includes manufacturers from around the world.
+Send us a message with your requirements and our IMTS Experts will happily help you with your questions.